 The risk of developing mesothelioma increases with greater exposure to asbestos.
 But due to the size and shape of the asbestos fibers, trace amounts can find their way into the body and cause mesothelioma.
 Small amounts of asbestos attached to clothes and skin are enough to cause mesothelioma by secondary exposure.

-There are six forms of asbestos that cause mesothelioma.
+There are six forms of asbestos that cause the different types of mesothelioma.
 The most common forms of the mineral are chrysotile and amphibole.
 Chrysotile asbestos fibers appear white and curly, while amphibole asbestos fibers appear straight and often brown.

 Asbestos Containing Materials and Products